jerhoud/TensorMixedStates.jl/docs/src/measurements.md

 There are a some state functions predefined:

-    measure(state, Trace)       # returns the trace of the state measure(state, Trace2)      # returns the trace of the square of the state (alternate name: Purity) measure(state, TraceError)  # returns 1 - trace, usefull for monitoring trace deviations measure(state, EE(l, n))    # returns entanglement entropy at site n and first n singular values
+    measure(state, Trace)           # returns the trace of the state measure(state, Trace2)          # returns the trace of the square of the state (alternate name: Purity) measure(state, TraceError)      # returns 1 - trace, usefull for monitoring trace deviations measure(state, EE(l, n))        # returns entanglement entropy at site n and first n singular values measure(state, Hermitianity)

 New state functions may be defined by